Peripheral Artery Disease treatment in Clearwater Florida

 Peripheral Artery Disease (PAD)

-Peripheral artery disease (PAD), also known as peripheral vascular disease (PVD), is a very common condition affecting 20 percent of Americans age 65 and older.
-Peripheral Artery Disease (PAD) develops most commonly as a result of atherosclerosis, or hardening of the arteries, which occurs when cholesterol and scar tissue build up, forming a substance called plaque inside the arteries.
+Peripheral Artery Disease (PAD), also known as peripheral vascular disease (PVD), is a very common condition affecting 20 percent of Americans age 65 and older.
+Peripheral Artery Disease PAD develops most commonly as a result of atherosclerosis, or hardening of the arteries.
+This occurs when cholesterol and scar tissue build up, forming a substance called plaque inside the arteries.
 This is a very serious condition.
-The clogged arteries cause decreased blood flow to the legs, which can result in pain when walking, and eventually gangrene and amputation.
+Clogged arteries cause decreased blood flow to the legs, which can result in pain when walking.
+If not treated, can eventually gangrene and amputation.

 Because atherosclerosis is a systemic disease (that is, affects the body as a whole), individuals with Peripheral Artery Disease (PAD) are likely to have blocked arteries in other areas of the body.
 Thus, those with PAD are at increased risk for heart disease, aortic aneurysms and stroke.
 Peripheral Artery Disease is also a marker for diabetes, hypertension and other conditions.
 Peripheral Artery Disease may also be caused by blood clots.